 b) When Registering for our Newsletter

 You can unsubscribe at any time, for example via a link at the end of each newsletter.
-Alternatively, you are welcome to send your unsubscription request at any time to email@example.com by e-mail.
+Alternatively, you are welcome to send your request to unsubscribe via email at any time to firstname.lastname@example.org.

 c) When Using our Contact Form

-If you have any questions, we offer you the opportunity to contact us using the contact form provided on the website.
-A valid e-mail address, your full name, your telephone number, your company name as well as a valid subject matter are required so that we know who sent the request and can respond to it.
+If you have any questions, we offer the opportunity to contact us using the contact form provided on the website.
+We require a valid email address, your full name, your telephone number, your company name as well as a valid subject matter so that we know who sent the request and so that we may respond to it.

 The data will be processed for the purpose of contacting us in accordance with Art.
 6 para.
 1 S. 1 lit. a GDPR on the basis of your voluntary consent.

-The personal data collected by us by your use of the contact form will be automatically deleted after your request has been processed.
+The personal data collected by us through your use of the contact form will be automatically deleted after your request has been processed.

 d) Contact by e-mail or telephone

-If you contact us by e-mail or telephone, we will store the data you provide in order to be able to process your request.
+If you contact us via email or telephone, we will store the data you provide to be able to process your request.